This article originally appeared on The Drum.

 Time to change for Gen Z?

 In short, yes.
 If you haven’t yet thought about many things on this list, your brand may already be behind.
 But it’s not too late!
-Focusing on your Purpose and Values in an authentic way is a strong way in to creating a change plan.
-This foundation and guiding light lays the groundwork for a future in which the consumers of a powerful Generation Z can become your next powerful advocates.
+Focusing on your Purpose and Values in an authentic way is a strong way in to creating a change plan that will enhance your branding for Gen Z. This foundation and guiding light lays the groundwork for a future in which the consumers of a powerful Generation Z can become your next powerful advocates.

 Liz Olsen is Head of Strategy for EMEA